shapeshed/jekyll.shapeshed.com/_posts/2012-05-31-running-nginx-and-node-in-parallel-on-ubuntu.md

 # listen 80;
 listen 192.168.3.5:80;
 ```
-As the WAN ip forwards to the LAN one this also serves WAN traffic.
+As the WAN IP forwards to the LAN one this also serves WAN traffic.

 ## Configure Node.js

-Node.js applications also need to updated to listen on a specific IP address.
+Node.js applications also need to updated to listen on the secondary IP address.
 A hello world server looks like this

 ``` javascript Configuring Node.js
 var http = require('http');